How to Spend TWO DAYS in Hiroshima: The Best 2-Day Itinerary

 Our tour dropped us off at our hotel, which gave us a minute to reset and get cleaned up before heading out to dinner.

 Each city in Japan is famous for some type of food, and Hiroshima is known for its Okonomiyaki.
 This is a savory pancake, topped with veggies, pork, and delicious sauces.
-We headed to Okonomiyaki Mitsu, which is one of the highest rated Okonomiyaki restaurants in Hiroshima and it did not disappoint!
+We headed to Okonomiyaki Mitsu, which is one of the highest-rated Okonomiyaki restaurants in Hiroshima, and it did not disappoint!

-The atmosphere was cozy, and the staff were friendly, and we quickly realized why Hiroshima was famous for this dish.
+The atmosphere was cozy, and the staff was friendly, and we quickly realized why Hiroshima was famous for this dish.
 We also loved the location of this restaurant, just west of the Peace Park, as it gave us a chance to explore a new part of the city!

 Related Read: For more iconic Hiroshima activities, check out our list of the 8 best things to do in Hiroshima here!